RobGThai/chroma_getting_started/README.md

 Companion will leave the field once its HP depleted.
 They lose HP by getting attacked by other companions, spells, or abilities.

+Some companions have abilities you can use with mana as well, this show up as a coin on that companion on the field.

 **Spell**

 ![spell card](assets/spell.jpg)